 Preparing healthy, nutritious meals every day takes planning, effort and time.
 Why not make it easier?
 When you sit down for a chef-prepared meal at The Buckingham, you can be sure your meal is made with the freshest ingredients, with options to suit your dietary needs.

 We also offer an innovative dining program for health care residents called Real Food First®.
 It’s dedicated to providing appetizing, high-quality meal solutions for health care residents who are having challenges maintaining a healthy diet.
 Memory care residents who may be struggling with using utensils are catered to with a component of this program called Grind DiningTM.
 Nutrient-packed and beautifully presented finger foods restore independence and dignity to their dining experience.
-You can learn more about memory care at The Buckingham here.

 If you and a loved one would like to sample a meal with us, we’d be happy to oblige.
 Contact us to arrange a convenient personal appointment.